andres885/color-changer/README.md

 - Adjustable RGB and HSV sliders
 - Real-time color preview
 - Display of the hexadecimal RGB value
-- Fancy changing *sabana* background with smooth transitions
+- Dynamic savanna background with smooth transitions
 - Works entirely in the browser — no server required

 ## Usage